Lamer87/Space_Engineers_DLC_unlocker/README.md

     ————————————————————————————————————————

-    - v0.1: first manual version.
+    - v0.1: First manual installation version.
 Uses CreamAPI 4.5.0.0 (till unlocker v1.0).
-    - v0.2: automated version with easy installation (not released cause no support for new game patches).
+    - v0.2: (no public release) Automated tools version with easy installation.
+No support for game patches.
-    - v0.3: easier installation/removal and support for new game patches.
+    - v0.3: Easier installation/removal and support for new game patches.
-    - v0.4: removed a useless file, improved cmd files to prevent errors and added colors.
+    - v0.4: Removed a useless file.
+Improved tools to prevent errors.
+Added colors.
-    - v0.5: compatible with v0.1, if you have v0.1 you no longer needed to manually restore backup first.
+    - v0.5: Compatibility with v0.1, it is no longer necessary to restore the backup first.
-    - v0.6: single .cmd tool with some fixes to the code, backward compatible with all versions, .ini revised.
+    - v0.6: Single tool.cmd with fixes to the code.
+Backward compatible with all versions. ".ini" revised.
-    - v0.7: prevents extraction errors and using the wrong folder, other fixes to the code and compatibility.
+    - v0.7: Prevents extraction errors and using the wrong folder.
+Other fixes to code and compatibility.
-    - v0.8: added dlc "Anniversary Pack".
-Reuploaded 8 November 2023 fixing wrong version displayed in tool.
+    - v0.8: Added dlc "Anniversary Pack".
+Reuploaded 8 November 2023 fixing wrong version displayed.
-    - v1.0: added Linux/OSX support, thanks to DeathCamel58 (link to his page in the title)
+    - v1.0: Added Linux/OSX support, thanks to DeathCamel58
     <br>

     ————————————————————————————————————————